Rail Trail Phase 2 Construction to Begin Early

 Saranac Lake

-Parking at the Saranac Lake end is available on both sides of Rte 86 as the highway enters the Village from Lake Placid.
-A second sizable lot is located at the Saranac Lake Train Depot located next to the Adirondack Carousel on Depot Street.
+Parking at the Saranac Lake end is available on both sides of Rte 86 at Fowler's Crossing as the highway enters the Village from Lake Placid.
+A second sizable lot is located at the Saranac Lake Depot located next to the Adirondack Carousel on Depot Street.

-Just drop us a line at fun@bikeadk.com with general information about your needs and we'll be back in touch swiftly to arrange details.
+Just drop us a line at fun@bikeadk.com with general information about your needs at least two days prior to your planned trip and we'll be back in touch swiftly to arrange details.
 Pricing depends on the type of bike, duration of rental, and distance for delivery.

-Of course, the Adirondacks are full of incredible locally owned bike shops, many of which offer bike rentals, in addition to sales and repairs.
+For single-day rentals please reach out to one of our incredible locally owned bike shops, many of which offer bike rentals, in addition to sales and repairs.

 The final finish surface of the Adirondack Rail Trail will be heavily compacted stone dust.
 The material will support running, walking and cycling, including road bikes, hybrids, mountain bikes, recumbents, fat bikes and class 1 e-bikes.
-A 2-mile section within the Village of Saranac Lake is paved and supports roller skates/blades, skateboards and strollers.
+A 2-mile section within the Village of Saranac Lake is paved and supports roller skates/blades, skateboards, strollers and wheelchairs.

 Yes, class 1 pedal assist e-bikes are allowed on the Adirondack Rail Trail.
 Class 2 & 3 e-bikes are not.

-Ample parking with portable restrooms are available at planned hubs in Lake Placid, Saranac Lake and Tupper Lake.
+Ample parking with portable restrooms are available at hubs in Lake Placid, Saranac Lake, Lake Clear and Tupper Lake.
 Please refer to Parking tab above for details.
 Additional parking is readily available within the communities, all of which provide easy access to the trail.

 Yes, Bike Adirondacks can arrange for bike rental and delivery.
 Click the Bike Rental tab above for details.
 Most area bike shops also have bicycles available for rental.